ubcbraincircuits/osfclient_backup/README.md

 # osfclient_backup
-A Jupyter notebook tutorial on backing up files to OSF using osfclient for the UBC Brain Circuits Cluster.
+This Jupyter notebook was created for the UBC Dynamic Brain Circuits Cluster.
+It outlines the steps needed to back up files to Open Science Framework (OSF) using osfclient.